04.18.13

 Instead, I rendered and saved the geometry into “skeletons”, with one set of skeletons for each jurisdiction type (e.g. census tract, state/province, country, county).
 Instead of the final colour, I filled the polygons in the skeleton with an ID for the particular jurisdiction corresponding to that polygon.
 When someone asked for a map showing a particular attribute (e.g. population) and colour mapping, the code would retrieve (or generate) the skeleton, look up each element in the colour palette, decode the jurisdictionId, look up the attribute value for that jurisdictionId (e.g. what is the population for Illinois?), use the colour mapping to get the correct RGBA colour, and write that back to the colour palette.
 When all the colour palette entries had been updated, I gave it to the requesting browser as a PNG.

 While I came up with the idea of fiddling the colour palette independently, it is not unique to me.
-My friend also came up with this idea independently, for example.
+A friend also came up with this idea independently, for example.
 What I did was take it a bit farther: I modified the gd libraries so they had a 16-bit colour palette in the skeletons which I wrote to disk.
 When writing out to PNG, however, my framework uses the standard format.
-I then created a custom version of PHP which statically linked my custom PHP libraries.
+I then created a custom version of PHP which statically linked my custom GD libraries.

 (Some people have asked why I didn’t contribute my changes back to gd.
 It’s because the pieces I changed were of almost zero value to anyone else, while very far-reaching.
-I knew from testing that my changes didn’t break anything that *I* needed, but gd has many many features, and I couldn’t be sure that I could make changes in such a fundamental piece of the architecture without causing bugs in far-flung places without way more effort than I was willing to invest.)
+I knew from testing that my changes didn’t break anything that I needed, but GD has many many features, and I couldn’t be sure that I could make changes in such a fundamental piece of the architecture without causing bugs in far-flung places without way more effort than I was willing to invest.)

 More than 64K jurisdictions